jesperancinha/buy-odd-polymer/README.md

 Test drive for polymer PRPL pattern and so forth.
 This will be a webpage based on the idea of making an eCommerce service providing all sorts of odd things to buy. :)

+* How it was built:

+´´´

+$ bower install --save GoogleWebComponents/google-map

+´´´